openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 6: Input 3 contact type

 Input 3 contact type
-Available config. parameters (data type is 1 Byte DEC):
- default value 0
- 0 - NO (normally open) input type
- 1 - NC (normally close) input type
-NOTE: This parameter has influence only when parameter no. 13 is set to the value “2”.
-After setting this parameter, switch the flood sensor once, so that the module could determine the input state.
+Available config. parameters (data type is 1 Byte DEC):<br /&gt  default value 0<br /&gt  0 - NO (normally open) input type<br /&gt  1 - NC (normally close) input type<br /&gt NOTE: This parameter has influence only when parameter no. 13 is set to the value “2”.
+After setting this parameter, switch the flood sensor once, so that the module could determine the input state.<br /&gt
 The following option values may be configured -:

 | Value  | Description |